 How Long Does It Take To Dissolve an LLC in Arizona?

 Once you file Articles of Dissolution, the Corporate Filings Section takes around three weeks to process your application.
-Opting for expedited processing shortens the waiting period to just a few days, but it is charged additionally.

 Can I Reinstate a Dissolved LLC in Arizona?